espressif/idf-eclipse-plugin/FAQ.md

 ## Which version of Java should I use?
 Java 11 and above.
 We suggest to use the latest LTS version.
 Check the plugin [Prerequisites](https://github.com/espressif/idf-eclipse-plugin#Prerequisites).
 Also check [why we recommend Java 11](https://github.com/espressif/idf-eclipse-plugin/blob/master/FAQ.md#why-java-11-recommended-for-idf-eclipse-plugin) while using the IDF Eclipse plugin
-## Which version of Eclipse should I use?
+## Which version of Eclipse CDT should I use?
-Eclipse 2021-06 CDT and above (Eclipse IDE for C/C++ Developers).
+Eclipse 2023-06 CDT and above (Eclipse IDE for C/C++ Developers).
 Check the plugin [Prerequisites](https://github.com/espressif/idf-eclipse-plugin#Prerequisites)
 ## How do I know the installed version of Java in my system?
 You can check using `java -version` command from the terminal
 ##  How to check the Java version used by Eclipse?
 - `Help > About Eclipse > Installation Details > Configuration`
 - Look for `-vm` argument
+##  How to increase the heap memory for Java while working Eclipse IDE?
+- Locate the eclipse.ini or espressif-ide.ini
+- Increase the Xmx value under the `-vmargs` args section.
+For example, you can set to `-Xmx2048m`
 ## What are the operating systems the plugin supports?
 - Windows
 - macOSX
 - Linux

+For downloads please check this [here](https://github.com/espressif/idf-eclipse-plugin/blob/master/docs/Espressif-IDE.md#espressif-ide-1)
 ## How do I provide Eclipse envrionment and plugins information?
 `Help > About Eclipse > Installation Details > Configuration > Copy to Clipboard`
 ## How do I know the installed IDF Eclipse Plugins version?